-Key to her work is mutual exchange and co-creation; Her projects are laboratories for examining life, often site specific, immersive and spanning longer periods of time.
-Each work has its own logic and is deeply rooted in both theory, literature, acute locational awareness and personal material.
+The works are often formed in ongoing serial explorations of particular themes: Each work series has its own logic, strategies and aesthetics and is deeply rooted in both theory, literature, locational awareness and personal material.